Friday 31 January 2020, 7.30pm

 ‘In Laurence Crane's music the material chosen is familiar; mostly consonant, often tonal, triads, elementary chords, old well-used intervals rescued from a previous unjust ignorant redundancy.
 The familiar sound or image is abstracted by being placed in a new, clean and often isolated context, like a museum glass case.
 Its innate value is respected by it remaining alone, unornamented and unaffected during the course of the piece by any development or transformation; the image staying as and where it is by being gently reiterated or prolonged so that it holds our full attention.'- Tim Parkinson

-John Lely is a composer, musician and curator interested in the variety of sounds, correspondences and experiences that can arise through the use of limited materials.
-Recent works composed for Erik Carlson, Michael Duch, Mira Benjamin, Tre Voci Cello Ensemble and Philip Thomas.
-Formative and ongoing collaborations with John Tilbury, Apartment House, Bozzini Quartet and edges.
-Notable recordings: The Harmonics of Real Strings with Anton Lukoszevieze, cello, Seaside with Dirar Kalash and John Tilbury (both on Another Timbre).
-He is co-author, with James Saunders, of Word Events: Perspectives on Verbal Notation (Continuum/Bloomsbury 2012), a book about text scores.
+John Lely composes and improvises with acoustic and electronic objects and instruments.
+He is interested in the variety of sounds, correspondences and experiences that can arise through the use of limited materials.
+Recent works have been composed for Erik Carlson, Michael Duch, Mira Benjamin, Tre Voci Cello Ensemble and Philip Thomas.
+He has formative and ongoing collaborations with John Tilbury, Apartment House, Bozzini Quartet and edges.
+He is co-author, with James Saunders, of Word Events: Perspectives on Verbal Notation (Continuum/Bloomsbury 2012), a book about text scores. https://johnlely.co.uk/about.html